AdobeDocs/journey-optimizer-b2b.en/help/user/content/marketo-engage-design-studio.md

 ---
 # Work with Marketo Engage assets

-Marketo Engage Design Studio is the default asset source for Journey Optimizer B2B Edition, and you can easily manage and use the available assets in content for your account journeys.
+Marketo Engage Design Studio is the default asset source for Journey Optimizer B2B Edition, and you can easily manage and use the available assets to design content that supports your account journeys.

 In Marketo Engage, marketing organizations use workspaces to organize their content assets and help teams to access the correct asset.
 Well-defined workspaces are especially helpful for large enterprises that have a large portfolio of product offerings, or operate globally with different requirements for marketing to different regions.